Shame (The Motels song)

-"Shame" is a song by American new wave band The Motels, which was released in 1985 as the lead single from their fifth studio album Shock.
+"Shame" is a song by American new wave band The Motels, which was released in July 1985 as the lead single from their fifth studio album Shock.
 The song was written by Martha Davis and produced by Richie Zito.
 "Shame" peaked at number 21 on the US Billboard Hot 100.

 Background

 Davis was inspired to write "Shame" by the affairs depicted on various soap operas.
 Referring to the track in the liner notes of Anthologyland in 2000, Davis commented, "Anyone ever been an adulterer?"

 "Shame" provided the band with their fourth and final top 40 entry on the US Billboard Hot 100.
 Davis told the Chicago Tribune in 1985, "We have an album we're very proud of, and things started off really great.
 'Shame' took off with amazing radio response the first two weeks.
 Then it got up to 21 on the charts and choked."

 Music video

 The song's music video was directed by David Fincher and produced by Carol Stewart for the production company Z Street Films.
 Davis' daughter Maria Paschell designed the costumes for her mother in the video.

 Davis originally expressed interest in working with director Michael Mann after seeing his 1983 film The Keep.
 After Mann proved unavailable, Davis' agent recommended Fincher instead.
 Davis recalled in 2011, "He came in with all these ideas, and it was all beautiful and I said we'll do it."
 Davis was also impressed by Fincher's directing of Rick Springfield's 1985 concert film The Beat of the Live Drum.

 Speaking of the video's premise, Davis said in 1985, "David had this fixation for billboards and he really wanted to use a live image in a billboard.
 I had this image about this poor, tired, sort of used woman.
 She's in this seedy motel room and the beautiful, nice twin is up on the billboard beckoning her to give up her shameful existence.
 She eventually does and off she goes into billboard land."

 The video achieved heavy rotation on MTV, and topped the Cash Box Top 30 Music Videos chart for a single week in October 1985.
 It was also nominated at the 1985 American Video Awards for "Best Pop Video" and "Best Performance, Female".